ecilasun/tinysys/README.md

 - Float and integer GPRs share the same register space (zfinx extension)
 - 32 GRPs x 32 bits
 - 4096 CSRs x 32 bits (some registers reserved for CPU and some are immutable)
-- Both CPUs have access to each-other's CSR register files via memory mapped addresses
+- All CPUs have access to each-other's CSR register files via memory mapped addresses
 - DMA unit with optional zero-masking for 16 byte aligned or unaligned (target only) memory copies
 - DMA supports two coherency modes (cpu coherent or not)
 - Integer multiply / divide units per CPU